ripsawridge/site/contents/content/cma/2022/twin-lakes-i70.md

 cool...We also met Gargoyle here, it was the last time I'd see him.

-I was happy to finally descend to the valley by a steep trail and then a long walk through forest to again reach the CDT.
+I was happy to finally descend to the valley by a steep trail down the Middle Fork Swan River, and then a long walk through forest to again reach the CDT.
 Mishap's mom was there, and we all walked to the truck along with Blue the dog.